forestflamingo3/rn-scoring-helper/README.md

 ## Security

-This script uses the Chrome extension TamperMonkey.
+The magic uses the Chrome extension TamperMonkey.
 That extension can read and rewrite the contents of any page in the browser.

 I vibecoded this with Gemini.
 It's been visually reviewed, and validated with non-exhaustive testing.